raarevalo96/laravel-excel-seeder/README.md

 Backward compatibility to laravel-csv-seeder

 Table name to insert into in the database.
-If this is not set then it uses the name of the current CSV filename
+If this is not set then the tablename is automatically resolved by the following rules:
+- if there is only 1 worksheet in a file and the worksheet is not the name of a table, use the base filename
+- otherwise use worksheet name

 Use worksheetTableMapping instead to map worksheet names to alternative table names